UL 300 and NFPA 96: kitchen safety standards for restaurant owners

-As part of insureon’s ongoing efforts to make business insurance easier to understand (and maybe even a little fun?
-No?
-We’ll get there…), we’re devoting today’s post to two fire safety terms that appear in a lot of Property Insurance policies for restaurant owners: UL 300 and NFPA 96.
+As part of Insureon’s ongoing efforts to make business insurance easier to understand, we’re devoting today’s post to two fire safety terms that appear in a lot of property insurance policies for restaurant owners (generally, as part of a business owner's policy): UL 300 and NFPA 96.

-Read on to find out what these are, how they keep your restaurant safe, and why you may need them to secure a Property Insurance policy.
+Read on to find out what these are, how they keep your restaurant safe, and why you may need them to secure a business owner's policy.

 UL 300 is a fire-safety standard for commercial kitchens created by Underwriters Laboratories.
 In order for a piece of equipment to earn UL 300 certification, Underwriters Laboratories must test and certify it independently.

 In essence, UL 300 helps restaurants reduce their risk of kitchen fires by ensuring that their cooking equipment and kitchen setup minimize the collection of grease in ductwork and in the air.
 It also requires that restaurant owners’ fire-extinguishing equipment is adequate for handling the extremely hot temperatures found in most commercial equipment.

 In order to earn UL 300 certification, a kitchen’s cooking equipment must have:

 - Fire-extinguishing nozzles in the hood, ducts, and above each cooking appliance

 - An automatic fuel shut-off capabilities for both gas and electric power sources